- What Health Care Assistant is

 - In accordance with Campus Safety and Security policies, all students are required to wear their college picture identification cards.

 - Hats and hoodies are not allowed to be worn inside any of the buildings on campus.

-- Park only in areas designated for student parking.
-There is a diagram with your permit that will show these areas.
-They are also marked with signs.
+- Park only in areas designated for student parking, which are marked with signs.

 - Parking in a faculty or visitor spot will result in a $10 fine and a hold on your academic records until paid.